aeternity/protocol/epoch/api/channels_api_usage.md

     }
 }
 ```
-Note that this is the same transaction as the one that the withdrawer had already signed.
+Note that this is the same transaction as the one that the withdrawer has already signed.
 The acknowledger is to decode the transaction, inspect its contents, sign it, encode
 it and then post it back via a WebSocket message:
 ```
 {'action': 'withdraw_ack',